qurusales/qurusales.github.io/_qis/security.md

 ### Feature ###

-Protect image rights through watermarking
+Protect image rights through watermarking.
+Automatically overlay a logo or other device and merge them together to create a single identifiable image

 ### Advantage ###

-Prevents image abuse and revenue loss
+Prevents image abuse and potential revenue loss

 ### Benefit ###

-Protect your images from theft, manipulation and misuse?
+Protects your images from IP theft, manipulation and misuse